ethersphere/swarm-cli/README.md

 (e.g. wallets).

 Another requirement for uploading to the Swarm network is a valid postage batch, also called a postage stamp or simply a stamp.
-Stamps need to be purchased with BZZ tokens.
+Stamps need to be purchased with xBZZ tokens.
 We can use the `stamp buy` command to take care of this step.
 The `--amount` and `--depth` options alter the capacity of the postage stamp.
 For example, running `stamp buy --amount 1 --depth 20` will get back with a Stamp ID after a while.
 We will be using that with the `--stamp` option in commands which upload files, or write feeds.